How to Restore Water-Damaged Photos

 1. Prepare All the Necessary Equipment

-2. Place the Water-Damaged Pictures in the Foil Pan
+2. Place the Water-Damaged Images in the Foil Pan

 Pour the distilled water into two aluminum foil pans.
 Put your water-damaged photos into the pans and let them sit for a few minutes.
 Don’t worry, this type of water is great for cleaning fragile pictures because it doesn't contain impurities that could further damage them.